-Note: If the dehumidistat is used to sense bathroom humidity during a shower, it should be mounted high on a wall near the shower or tub for a faster response.
-It should also be set to a higher relative humidity (70-80%) to avoid unnecessary high-speed exhaust due to general changes.
+Note: If the Dehumidistat is used to sense bathroom humidity, it should be mounted high on a wall near the shower or tub for a faster response.
+It should also be set to a higher relative humidity (70-80%) to avoid unnecessary high-speed exhaust.

-- Run a 2-conductor electrical wire through the wall until it reaches the appliance's housing. - Connect each conductor to the humidistat's wires, then to the terminal board located on the appliance's housing.
-SEE THE 3 OPTIONS BELOW FOR WIRING.
-These wires carry a 24V current. - 3.
+- Run a 2-conductor low-voltage (24V) electrical wire through the wall until it reaches the HRV/ERV. - Select one of the three options on the next page for wiring, according to the HRV/ ERV model and your specific ventilation requirements.
+Connect one end of each conductor to the Dehumidistat's wires, and the other end to the HRV/ERV's control terminal block according to the diagram. - 3.
 Screw the backside of the control panel to the wall.
 Use the mounting screws to secure the plastic lid and button into place.